Nibhabelle18/AidAtlas/README.md

 Donations also foster a culture of generosity and compassion, encouraging others to contribute and make a positive impact.

-Hence, my partner and I have created a simple donation mobile application that help people donate meals, clothes and essential products to the needy.
+Hence, we have created a simple donation mobile application that help people donate meals, clothes and essential products to the needy.
-It mainly focuses on homeless women and children given extra care to pregragnacy and post-pregnancy care.
+It mainly focuses on homeless women and children, given extra care to pre-pregnancy and post-pregnancy care.